-Recently, House Bill 1481 was signed into law by Governor Greg Abbott.
-The law requires that all cellular devices capable of communication be banned on public school campuses, stating they are a constant distraction for students.
+Recently, House Bill 1481 was signed into law by Gov. Greg Abbott.
+The law bans all cellular devices capable of communication on public school campuses, stating they’re a constant distraction to students.
 Despite legality, the law applies to all students, including those who are 18 and older.

 According to the K-12 School Shooting Database, there have been 152 reported incidents involving a gun.
 As of August 2025, 44 school shootings have occurred throughout the country.
 Ironically, 18-year-olds can legally purchase certain types of guns under Texas law.